gersonmoraes/dryunit/README.md

 You don't need any other configuration.
 The generated rules will define the executable `tests/main.exe` ready for Alcotest.

 You could also define the framework to initialize your tests using `--framework ounit`.
 Don't worry, this and other definitions are easy to customize in the generated file.
-For more information, use (`dryunit --help`).
+For more information, use (`dryunit help`).

 ## Filtering tests